yesklin/SWAPI-challenge/README.md

 # gimme-star-wars

-<h2>Consuming a star wars database using node.js and parse</h2>
+<h2>Consuming a star wars database using node.js and Parse SDK</h2>
 ==============================================================

-<h4>This system consumes a starwars database to answer 6 questions:</h4>
+<h4>This system consumes a starwars database to answer 6 questionsa:</h4>
 <ul>
   <li>What's the name of the first film released?</li>
   <li>Which species live less in average?</li>